Can bookstores survive in the era of ebooks and ecommerce?

 We have another chance to realize the dream of the Third Place with the bookstore of the future by placing the emphasis on building community around a love of books and other entertainment and information products.
 Until the industry abandons the returns cycle, the bookstore of the future can offset operating costs by taking advantage of just-in-time and on-demand technology like the Espresso Book Machine, as well as the buying and browsing habits of Generation Y (the largest book-buying demographic).
 Email to author, 6 November 2013.

 Future bookstores will be a blend of traditional and indie published/ printed books with each having their own half of the store.
 I believe there will also be an e-book section as well with cover art and flap copy for readers to browse, and an ability to purchase the work in the store.
 Once book stores open themselves to signings by all authors, and develop a comfortable environment to relax in, readers will want to visit more.
 Via website comment form, 11 November 2013.

-Khaled Talib, author of the thriller, SMOKESCREEN, and THE LITTLE BOOK OF MUSES
+Khaled Talib, author of the thrillers SMOKESCREEN and GUN KISS